Arpl14/loan_default_prediction_using_deep_learning/README.md

 ## 📌 Project Overview

-This project aims to predict **loan default risk** using a comprehensive dataset from the [Home Credit Default Risk](https://www.kaggle.com/competitions/home-credit-default-risk/) Kaggle competition.
+This project aims to predict **loan default risk** using a comprehensive dataset from Kaggle.
 By leveraging **machine learning** and **deep learning models**, the goal is to identify customers most likely to **default on a loan**, enabling smarter, safer lending practices and promoting **financial inclusion** for underbanked populations.

 ---